aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `master_nodes` - List of cluster master nodes.
 It contains several attributes to `Block Nodes`.
 * `worker_nodes` - List of cluster worker nodes.
 It contains several attributes to `Block Nodes`.
 * `connections` - Map of kubernetes cluster connection information.
 It contains several attributes to `Block Connections`.
+* `version` - The Kubernetes server version for the cluster.

 ### Block Nodes